Skip to main content

 • modelMatrix (Matrix4) - defaults to this.props.modelMatrix.

-• coordinateOrigin ([Number, Number, Number]) - defaults to this.props.coordinateOrigin.
+• coordinateOrigin (number[3]) - defaults to this.props.coordinateOrigin.

-• coordinateSystem (Number) - defaults to this.props.coordinateSystem.
+• coordinateSystem (number) - defaults to this.props.coordinateSystem.

-• fromCoordinateSystem (Number) - defaults to passed coordinateSystem.
+• fromCoordinateSystem (number) - defaults to passed coordinateSystem.

 Returns: